Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

    ![Deploy to Azure](images/getdbserverurl.png)

-1. Navigate back to the resource group, select the created container registry and make a note of the **Login server** name.
+1. Navigate to the resource group, select the created container registry and make a note of the **Login server** name.

     ![Deploy to Azure](images/getacrserver.png)

 Since all the required azure components are now created, the Azure DevOps team project can be created.

-## Exercise 1: Configure Build and Release definitions
+## Exercise 1: Configure Build and Release pipeline

-Make sure that you have created the AKS project in your Azure DevOps account through [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77372&Name=Aks) (as mentioned in pre-requisites).
+Make sure that you have created the AKS project in your Azure DevOps account through [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77372&Name=AKS) (as mentioned in pre-requisites).
 We will manually map Azure resources such as AKS and Azure Container Registry to the build and release definitions.

 1. Select **Builds** section under the **Pipelines** hub and **Edit** the build definition **MyHealth.AKS.Build**.